mantidproject/governance/governance.md

 The CCR is composed of broadly two following two catagories of work items/topics:

 * (large) work items needed to keep Mantid operating and being fit for the the future.
 For example, existtential work to keep up to date with 3rd party dependencies such as Python and Qt, keep the development pipeline functional, keep Mantid deployable on relevant platforms, keep a tap on technical debt, handle future instrument data rate and read/write rates, security etc. Individual facilities built their roadmaps at each facility to identify their local needs.
 The wider Collaborative roadmap is structured as a set of topics for which one or more Contributing Facilities will assign resources (or in the case of an Individual Contributors, will undertake the work).
 In addition, discussions between TWG members may identify new existential Mantid needs that in return TWG members will communicate back to individual facility management board/committees/other, to stimulate awareness of such and stimulate discussions on resource implications.
 When resource from one or more facilities has been committed to such work the corresponding item ges associated with a future release on the CCR.
 * (large) work items to enhance Mantid with new capabilities such as to handle of new instruments and instrument upgrades, improving the scientific accuracy of data reduction for a specific technique, support of new type data reduciton, user usability needs etc. as needed by individual facilities.
 Work items of this kind only appear on the CCR once at least one facility has committed resources to do the work.
 By making such work visible on the CCR the whole collaboration can see what is upcoming.
 As an optional bonus other facilities may volunter to contribute to such works.
 For instance, with additional scientific validation testing, PR review testing and/or direct coding contributions.
+Scientific technique areas include: Powder diffraction, Single crystal diffraction, Engineering diffraction, Disordered materials, Small angle neutron scattering (SANS), Reflectometry, and Spectroscopy (Direct geometry, Indirect geometry, Triple axis spectrometer, Neutron spin echo, Deep inelastic, Quasi-elastic neutron scattering (QENS), Muon spin rotation).

 There will naturally also be topics that might be argued to into both of the above two catagories such as: Mantid specific needs to help support external live streaming infrastructure or other facility software infrastructures, cross-cutting instrument geometry changes, deprecation or support for compatibility with new 3rd party software interfaces.